userfrosting/UniformResourceLocator/README.md

 #### Prefix and non shared streams

 Of course, prefix can also be used with non shared streams.
-Using the some streams :
+Using the same streams :

 | Prefix | Path               |
 |--------|--------------------|